 • exacerbate frequency and duration of seizures and therefore caution should be exercised in patients with history of seizures and alternative treatment considered.

 Caution should be exercised in elderly males with pre-existing partial urinary tract obstruction, such as prostatic enlargement, due to risk of urinary retention.

 Particular care is advised in patients suffering from severe asthma who require acute aminophylline administration.
 It is recommended that serum theophylline concentrations are monitored in such situations.

-The following increase clearance of theophylline and it may therefore be necessary to increase dosage to ensure a therapeutic effect: aminoglutethimide, carbamazepine, isoprenaline, phenytoin, rifampicin, sulphinpyrazone, barbiturates, ritonavir and hypericum perforatum (St John's Wort).
-Smoking and alcohol consumption can also increase clearance of theophylline.
+The following increase clearance of theophylline and it may therefore be necessary to increase dosage to ensure a therapeutic effect: aminoglutethimide, carbamazepine, isoprenaline, phenytoin, rifampicin, sulphinpyrazone, barbiturates, ritonavir and hypericum perforatum (St. John's Wort).

-The following reduce clearance of theophylline and a reduced dosage may therefore be necessary to avoid side-effects: allopurinol, carbimazole, cimetidine, clarithromycin, diltiazem, disulfiram, erythromycin, fluconazole, interferon, isoniazid, methotrexate, mexiletine, nizatidine, oxpentifylline, propafenone, propranolol, thiabendazole, verapamil, viloxazine hydrochloride and oral contraceptives.
+The following reduce clearance of theophylline and a reduced dosage may therefore be necessary to avoid side-effects: aciclovir, allopurinol, carbimazole, cimetidine, clarithromycin, diltiazem, disulfiram, erythromycin, fluconazole, interferon, isoniazid, methotrexate, mexiletine, nizatidine, pentoxifylline, propafenone, propranolol, thiabendazole, verapamil and oral contraceptives.